mathprofdes/LaTeX-Table-Creator/README.md

 - There are png and ico files of a program icon included if you wish to use them for a shortcut to the program.
   - **[ProgramIcon.ico](https://github.com/mathprofdes/LaTeX-Table-Creator/releases/download/v2.4.1/ProgramIcon.ico)**
   - **[ProgramIcon.png](https://github.com/mathprofdes/LaTeX-Table-Creator/releases/download/v2.4.1/ProgramIcon.png)**

+**Updates:**
+- Added a copy to SageMath matrix syntax to the edit menu.

 ---

 **Program Description**